 As part of fostering all the relationships in your family, it’s worth thinking about how having a child with ASD affects your relationship with your partner.

 Raising a child with ASD can bring many positive changes to your relationship, but it’s also likely to bring many new challenges.
-Being aware of these changes is a positive step in dealing constructively with any possible relationship strains caused by your child’s disability.
+Being aware of these changes is a positive step towards dealing constructively with any relationship strains caused by your child’s disability.

 For example, additional medical bills and therapies can cause financial strain.
 Changing roles and responsibilities can lead to resentment if either you or your partner feel that responsibilities aren’t being shared fairly.

-To handle these strain and changes, it’s important to make time for yourself and for each other and to seek help when you need it – whether it’s a babysitter once a month, or counselling.
+To handle these strains and changes, it’s important to make time for yourself and for each other and to seek help when you need it – whether it’s formal respite services, a babysitter once a month, or counselling.

-Although they do experience big challenges, couples in families of children with ASD say that respect for each other and commitment remains strong.
-Read more about how to foster and maintain your relationship with your partner in our article on child disability and parents’ relationship
+Although they do experience big challenges, couples in families of children with ASD say that their respect for each other and commitment remain strong.
+Read more about how to foster and maintain your relationship with your partner in our article on child disability and parent relationships

 Your relationships with your children

-It’s also important to work on fostering positive interactions between you as parents and all of your children, including your child with autism spectrum disorder (ASD).
+It’s important to work on fostering positive interactions between yourselves as parents and all of your children, including your child with autism spectrum disorder (ASD).
 You’re a role model for how your children interact with each other.